MasseyRustTraining/chomp/README.md

 ## The program

 Your program will be a simple terminal interface for playing Chomp against your AI.
-It should perform the following
+It should repeatedly perform the following
 sequence:

-1. Ask the user for a board size.

-2. Repeatedly:

   1. Print the board.

   2. Ask the user to input a move and perform it.
+If the user loses, stop.

   3. Try to find a winning move.
 If there is one, perform it.
 Otherwise, stall by chomping as little as possible.
 (You can implement this by chomping the furthest-right piece in the lowermost nonempty row.)
+     If you lose, stop.

-If the user ever gives invalid input, simply ask again until they give valid input.
+If the user ever gives invalid input, it is fine to panic for now.

 ## Hints

 - The `prompted` crate from `crates.io` may be useful to get a line of user input.
+Say `cargo add prompted` to get access to this crate, and take a look at its documentation linked from `crates.io`.

-- Several of your library functions should fail under certain conditions.
-(For example, creating a board with a width or height larger than the maximum should fail.)
-Use `assert!` to deal with such situations, or return a `Result` that can be checked.
+- Your library functions might fail under certain conditions.
+Use `assert!` or `panic!` to deal with such situations for now.

 - Your `winning_move` function should return some kind of `Option`, since there may not be a winning move.